Russian Roulette: The Resistible Rise of Donald Trump

 Ironically, the seed that blossomed into Trumpism sprouted in 1968, while the Donald was a student at the University of Pennsylvania.
 To make desegregation meaningful, the U.S. Supreme Court rejected freedom of choice in the case of Green v.
 County School Board of New Kent County, ordering the board to end racial discrimination, “root and branch.”
 Urban bussing policies that followed created backlash among a newly middle class (and newly suburban) set of former New Deal Democrats, bringing them first under the influence of segregationist Dixiecrat George Wallace, then into the trajectory of Richard Nixon, who made good use of America’s oldest cultural fault lines.

 Nixon’s not known for being stylish, but he was a smart strategist.
-When his people observed that acting like a tough guy increased his support among the white working class, he ran with it, pitting America’s conflicted labor force against a crumbling New Deal, setting the stage for Reaganism, the not-so-subtle messaging of “Morning in America.”
+When his people observed that acting like a tough guy increased his support among the white working class, he ran with it, pitting America’s conflicted labor force against a crumbling New Deal, setting the stage for Reaganism, and the not-so-subtle messaging of “Morning in America.”
 And pretty much everything that's happened since, including a pair of two-term Democrats with Nixonesque tendencies to answer the Left and Right with Conservative core policies.

 It’s ridiculous how much Hillary Clinton hurt herself in this election cycle with her infamous “basket of deplorables” comment.
 While it’s undeniable, that the right side of our political spectrum, is responsible for a lot of clearly deplorable stuff, and tends to feel victimized whenever somebody stops them from victimizing others, America’s fucked up white working class isn’t completely wrong about feeling wronged.
 They’re just terrible at identifying the real enemies.
-Labor — which should have been a great progressive unifier — failed them in the 70’s, which important for two reasons.
+Labor — which should have been a great progressive unifier — failed them in the 70’s, which is important for two reasons.
 First, it marked the end of anything like solidarity in a nation that was never that united, and always unable to account for class, factoring in the confounding variables of race and gender.
-This also relates directly to Clinton’s relentlessly uphill battles going all the way back to her 90’s-era work on universal healthcare, since Labor’s historic failures frequently illustrated how sexism was more ingrained in American culture than virtually any other ism.
+This also relates directly to Clinton’s relentlessly uphill battles going all the way back to her 90’s-era work on universal healthcare since Labor’s historic failures frequently illustrated how sexism was more ingrained in American culture than virtually any other ism.
 Even in the relatively progressive UAW, multiracial coalitions for fairness on the shop floor crossed picket lines and openly mocked women striking for the same basic reasons.
 To this day women’s apparent advances are misleading, being more related to declines in male earning power than evidence of changing attitudes.

 Pundits like to talk about a "values based" urban/rural divide.
 But that’s not right.
 When you break down the pieces, Donald Trump’s brand doesn’t align with anything uniquely rural or urban.
 His values, as they align with supporters, are best understood as, “classy casino” values” and Saturday Night Live brilliantly illustrated this with the “scratch off,” bit in its widely shared Black Jeopardy sketch.
 Forget about guns, god, and gays — The 3-G issues, framed and cultivated by talk radio, and cable news to suck consumers into a state of daily outrage, quite unable to explore common cause.
 The culture stuff is still simmering, but it was all pretext and prelude.
 People are finally ready to go to war for their God-given right to be as bad off as they are now forever — and the remote chance of inheriting a billion dollars from a rich cat lady they never met, but who greatly admired their work in the local newspaper's comment section.